tristanmontoya/hydrolearn-hpc/bow_at_banff_distributed_execution/ASSIGNMENT.md

 Assume you are a **research computing specialist** helping a hydrology research group improve the performance of a distributed **SUMMA–mizuRoute** workflow.

-Convert the existing serial workflow into a parallel workflow using **domain decomposition**, evaluate its performance, and submit **one technical memo** (Markdown or PDF) with the following sections:
+Convert the existing serial workflow into a parallel workflow by simulating multiple spatial units at the same time, evaluate its performance, and submit **one technical memo** (Markdown or PDF) with the following sections:

 1. Serial Workflow
-2. Parallelization by Domain Decomposition
+2. Parallelization
 3. Performance Evaluation
 4. Recommendation and Reflection
 5. Reproducibility Appendix